 Mouse keys let users control the mouse with the numeric keypad.

 Full keyboard access mode lets users complete any action using the keyboard instead of the mouse.

 Speech recognition lets users speak commands rather than type them.

 Text-to-speech reads text to users with visual disabilities.

 VoiceOver provides spoken user interface features to assist visually impaired users.

 Although Cocoa integrates accessibility support into its APIs, there might still be times when you need to provide more descriptive information about your windows and controls.
 The Accessibility section of the Xcode Identity inspector makes it easy to provide custom accessibility information about the UI elements in your app.
 Or you can use the appropriate accessibility interfaces to change the settings programmatically.

-For more information about accessibility, see Accessibility Overview for OS X.
+For more information about accessibility, see Accessibility Programming Guide for OS X.

 OS X employs AppleScript as the primary language for making apps scriptable.
 With AppleScript, users can write scripts that link together the services of multiple scriptable apps.